kmahajan-cadfem/pydpf-core/README.md

 ### Brief Demo

-Provided you have ANSYS 2021R1 or higher installed, a DPF server will start automatically once you start using DPF.
+Provided you have ANSYS 2021R1 or higher installed (check [Client-Server compatibility](https://dpfdocs.pyansys.com/getting_started/index.html#client-server-compatibility)), a DPF server will start automatically once you start using DPF.

 To open a result file and explore what's inside, do: